Osorkon III: Consorts

 According to Kenneth Kitchen, Osorkon III's chief consort, Queen Karoadjet, was the mother of Shepenupet I, the God's Wife and Divine Adoratrice of Amun, while his lesser wife Tentsai was the mother of Osorkon III's two sons: Takelot III and Rudamun.
-Shepenupet I outlived both her half-brothers as the serving God's Wife of Amun at Thebes and survived into the reign of the Nubian ruler, Shebitku, where she is depicted on the small temple Osiris-Heqa-djet in the Amun precinct of Karnak, which was partially decorated by this king.
+However, on a stela erected by Osorkon III at Hermopolis, a male figure appears behind Queen Karoatjet, described as 'born of the Great Royal Wife Karoatjet, beloved of Mut (msw n ḥmt nsw wrt K-r-ṯt mryt Mwt)'; this male figure is identified as Rudamun, and the lady Tentsai was never a wife of Osorkon III, while the mother of Takelot III may also be Karoatjet.
+Shepenupet I outlived both her brothers as the serving God's Wife of Amun at Thebes and survived into the reign of the Nubian ruler, Shebitku, where she is depicted on the small temple Osiris-Heqa-djet in the Amun precinct of Karnak, which was partially decorated by this king.